-ReCoil has been made in the Brodie Neill studio in North-East London.
+ReCoil has been made at Brodie Neill studio in North-East London.

 RETHINKING MATERIALS, CRAFT, DESIGN